ADG08/ADG08/README.md

 Here are some ideas to get you started:

-🌱 I’m currently learning React, Java, C# for Unity.
+🌱 I’m currently learning React, Java, C#/.Net.